 Tally numeration system

-It makes use of single strokes to represent object being counted.
-One stroke is used for each object
+The tally numeration system is probably the simplest of all numeration systems ever used.It makes use of single strokes to represent objects that are being counted.
+One stroke is used for each object.

 Although one advantage is simplicity, there are two disadvantages.